storacha/specs/w3-ipni.md

 Advertisements also include a CID link to any previous ones from the same provider forming a hash linked list.

-The latest `head` CID of the ad list can be broadcast over gossipsub, to be replicated and indexed by all listeners, or POSTed over HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.
+The latest `head` CID of the ad list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
 You can update or remove multiple adverts by specifying the same ContextID.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.

-A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(http headers? bitswap?)_.
+A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(HTTP headers? bitswap?)_.

 Regardless, it is space for provider specified bytes which we can use as to include the portable cryptographic proof that an end-user made the original claim that a set of blocks are included in a CAR and that as a large provider we have alerted IPNI on their behalf.

 ### How web3.storage integrates IPNI today

-w3s publishes IPNI advertisements as a side-effect of the e-ipfs car block indexer.
+web3.storage publishes IPNI advertisements as a side-effect of the E-IPFS car [indexer-lambda].

 Each multihash in a CAR is sent to an SQS queue.
-The `publisher-lambda` takes batches from the queue, encodes and signs `Advertisement`s and writes them to S3 as json.
+The `publisher-lambda` takes batches from the queue, encodes and signs `Advertisement`s and writes them to S3 as JSON.

-The lambda makes an http request to the cid.contact to inform it when the head CID of the Advertisement linked list changes.
+The lambda makes an HTTP request to the IPNI server at `cid.contact` to inform it when the head CID of the Advertisement linked list changes.

-The cid.contact IPNI server fetches new head Advertisement from our s3 bucket, and any others in the chain it hasn't read yet, and updates it's indexes.
+The IPNI server fetches new head Advertisement from our s3 bucket, and any others in the chain it hasn't read yet, and updates it's indexes.

 Our `Advertisement`s contain arbitrary batches of multihashes defined by SQS queue batching config.
-The ContextID is set to opaque bytes (a custom hash of the hashes).
+The `ContextID` is set to opaque bytes (a custom hash of the hashes).

 #### Diagram